 How does this relate to Chinese equities?

 Investors are pricing the risk in China, completely different than in the US and Europe.
 China is an authoritarian regime, and Xi Jinping acts as he pleases.
-However this should not be a concern for investors in Chineses equities, as long as you understand what the CCP is trying to achieve.
-The sense of community, and culture are entirely different from Europe and the US.
+However, this should not be a concern for investors in Chinese equities, as long as you understand what the CCP is trying to achieve.
+The sense of community and culture is entirely different from Europe and the US.